-- last\fetch Time of last fetch.
+- last_fetch Time of last fetch.
 Return all events newer. - token dictionary of values from a token, normalized for differences between v2 and v3.
 The checked values are a subset of the attributes of model.
-Token Event abstract revoke(event)
+Token Event

-A list of keystone.revoke.model.RevokeEvent newer than last\fetch.
-If no last\fetch is specified, returns all events for tokens issued after the expiration cutoff.
+Returns A list of keystone.revoke.model.RevokeEvent newer than last_fetch.
+If no last_fetch is specified, returns all events for tokens issued after the expiration cutoff.